5 Considerations for Requesting Reviews for Your Senior Care Community

 Online ratings and reviews left by residents, family members, caregivers and staff carry a lot of weight in the decision-making process.
-In most cases, senior living communities who have high average star ratings and great reviews will be chosen over those who don’t.
+In most cases, senior care communities who have high average star ratings and great reviews will be chosen over those who don’t.
 Additionally, these reviews are heavily factored into Google’s search algorithm.
 The more ratings and reviews you have, the higher you will rank in online search.
 Having a high volume of recent, positive reviews on sites where people seek care helps them find and choose your business over others.

-Yes, You Should Ask for Reviews
+You Should Ask for Reviews

 You may not have requested reviews in the past, but in today’s feedback economy, it’s absolutely necessary.
 Third-party feedback helps families find quality care for their loved ones and feel confident about their decisions.
 By requesting reviews from everyone — residents, family members, donors and employees — you’re providing the public and potential residents with a holistic view of the experience you provide at your facility.